Forward versus redirect

 In HTML, a <FORM> tag can either GET or POST its data.
 In this context, a GET corresponds to a SELECT-then-forward, and a POST corresponds to an edit-then-redirect.

-It is strongly recommended that forms for the input of search criteria should use GET, while forms for editing database records should use POST.
+It's strongly recommended that forms for the input of search criteria should use GET, while forms for editing database records should use POST.

 Example

 This example is after the style of the WEB4J Controller class.
-The important methods of the Servlet API are :
+The important methods of the Servlet API are:

 import java.io.IOException;